Jenifer Neils

-Jenifer Neils (born October 16, 1950) is an American classical archaeologist and since July 2017 director of the American School of Classical Studies at Athens.
+Jenifer Neils (born October 16, 1950) is an American classical archaeologist and was from July 2017 to June 2022 director of the American School of Classical Studies at Athens.
 Formerly she was the Elsie B. Smith Professor in the Liberal Arts in the Department of Classics at Case Western Reserve University.

 Biography

 Neils attended Northrop Collegiate School in Minneapolis and earned her AB magna cum laude with Honors in Classical and Near Eastern Archaeology at Bryn Mawr College in 1972.
 After graduating she was part of the team excavating the Etruscan site of Poggio Civitate (Murlo) under the auspices of Bryn Mawr.
 She earned a master's degree first class in archaeology at the University of Sydney and spent several summers working with the Australians at the site of Torone in northern Greece.
 Neils was awarded an MFA (1977) and PhD (1980) from Princeton University where she studied art history and classical archaeology.
 Since 1989 she has been working at the site of Morgantina in central Sicily, and since 2006 also at Poggio Colla in Tuscany.